 After the paper is completed, it is submitted to a committee consisting of the summer paper supervisor and at least one other faculty member selected in consultation with the Director of Graduate Studies.
 The deadline for submission is September 30.
 If the committee decides that the paper is not acceptable, the student will be required to revise and resubmit the paper by December 15.
 Students who fail to submit an acceptable revision will be removed from the program.
 A "Second Year" Paper Prize will be awarded to the best "Summer Paper".
 The Graduate Awards Committee selects the winner based on nominations from summer paper supervisors and faculty members assigned to review the summer papers.

 Workshop Papers and Presentations

-By the fall of the fourth year, students are required to form a Departmental Thesis Committee consisting of three faculty members, one of which is typically the second year paper advisor.
-This committee will help the student settle on a specific thesis topic.
-The student is required to prepare a prospectus of what his/her thesis will consist of highlighting especially the planned job market paper.
+The student is required to prepare a prospectus of what his/her thesis will consist of, highlighting especially the planned job market paper.
 Students are required to defend their thesis prospectus during an oral presentation to the department, which will be scheduled during the month of September.
 Students who are not successful in defending their thesis prospectus in September will be allowed a second chance in December.
 Students who fail their thesis prospectus twice will not be allowed to continue in the program.

 The final requirement a student must satisfy is the writing of a doctoral dissertation.
 The dissertation represents a contribution to economic knowledge, and it shows that the student is qualified to perform significant, independent economic research.